Some explicit cocycles on the Furstenberg boundary for products of isometries of hyperbolic spaces and $\mathrm{SL}(3,\mathbb{K})$: Introduction

 We give a complete description of the kernel $NH^\ast_m(G \curvearrowright G/P)$ for the first cases of irreducible Lie groups of higher rank, namely $G=\mathrm{SL}(3,\mathbb{K})$, for $\mathbb{K}=\mathbb{R},\mathbb{C}$.
 In this context we fix $P$ as the group of upper triangular matrices with $\mathbb{K}$-entries and we consider $A<P$ the subgroup of diagonal matrices with positive real entries.
 This time, the adjoint action of the longest element $w_0$ is given on the $2$-dimensional Lie algebra $\mathfrak{a}$ by a reflection, so there is an eigenspace of fixed vectors and another one associated to the eigenvalue $-1$.
 As a consequence, the $w_0$-invariant cohomology of $A$ is not trivial only in degree one (Lemma \ref{lem invariant SL3}) and it determines the kernel $NH^\ast_m(G \curvearrowright G/P)$ in degree $2$ and $3$.

 In this setting the boundary $G/P=\mathcal{FL}(3,\mathbb{K})$ parametrizes \emph{complete flags} in $P^2(\mathbb{K})$, namely pairs $(p,\ell)$, where $p$ is a point on the line $\ell$.
 The quotient of the space of tuples of flags with respect to the diagonal action of $G$ is called \emph{configuration space} and it has been widely studied so far.
-In the particular case of triples and $4$-tuples, several authors contributed to give an explicit parametrization of a subset of full measure, namely the one of flags in \emph{general position} (see for instance the works by Bergeron-Falbel-Guilloux \cite{BFG14} or Dimofte-Gabella-Goncharov \cite{DGG16}).
-The condition of general position requires, roughly speaking, that the dimension of each possible intersection and each possible subspace spanned by the points and lines of the given tuple of flags matches with the expected dimension.
+In the particular case of triples and $4$-tuples, several authors contributed to give an explicit parametrization of a subset of full measure, namely the one of flags in \emph{general position} (see the works by Bergeron-Falbel-Guilloux \cite{BFG14} or Dimofte-Gabella-Goncharov \cite{DGG16}).
 We refer to Section \ref{sec general position} for a precise definition.

 A complete invariant for the class of a triple $(F_0,F_1,F_2)$ of flags in general position is the \emph{triple ratio} $\tau(F_0,F_1,F_2)\in \mathbb{K}\setminus\{0,-1\}$.
 Despite its name, the triple ratio is a cross ratio computed on the line $\ell_1$ in terms of the intersection scheme of the given triple (see Definition \ref{dfn triple ratio}).